Icemaush/Change-Calculator/README.md

 # Change-Calculator
 A change calculator created using C#.
+Runs in console.